 CO2 offset allowances may be used to satisfy a limited portion of a regulated power plant's compliance obligation.
 The use of CO2 offset allowances is constrained to 3.3 percent of a power plant's CO2 compliance obligation for each control period or interim control period.
 Massachusetts, New Hampshire, and Rhode Island do not award CO2 offset allowances under the RGGI program, but regulated power plants located within those states may use CO2 offset allowances awarded by another RGGI state.

 At this time, five project categories are eligible for the award of CO2 offset allowances.
 Visit each category's dedicated page for more information about the category and its specific requirements.

 Note that the sulfur hexafluoride, end-use efficiency, and afforestation categories are not included in the 2017 Model Rule, which resulted from the most recent program review process.
 States are moving forward to implement state-specific regulations based on the 2017 Model Rule according to state-specific timelines.
-Delaware, Maryland, and Vermont have removed sulfur hexafluoride, end-use efficiency, and afforestation from the list of eligible offset project categories in their respective regulations, and Massachusetts and Rhode Island no longer accept applications for any offset project types.
+Delaware, Maryland, New Jersey, and Vermont have removed sulfur hexafluoride, end-use efficiency, and afforestation from the list of eligible offset project categories in their respective regulations, and Massachusetts, New Hampshire, and Rhode Island no longer accept applications for any offset project types.

 Offsets Project Tracking